whatyouhide/whatyouhide.github.io/content/posts/2020-02-24-sharing-protobuf-schemas-across-services/index.md

 }
 ```

-Exprotobuf loads this up at compile time and turns it into roughly this Elixir definition:
+exprotobuf loads this up at compile time and turns it into roughly this Elixir definition:

 ```elixir
 defmodule Events.EventEnvelope do